silnrsi/langtags/doc/langtags.md

 Thus a complete list of equivalence sets for bg-Cyrl-GB (with only one of the variants from \_phonvar used) would be:

 - bg, bg-BG, bg-Cyrl, bg-Cyrl-BG
 - bg-ivanchov, bg-BG-ivanchov, bg-Cyrl-ivanchov, bg-Cyrl-BG-ivanchov
 - bg-fonipa, bg-BG-fonipa, bg-Latn-fonipa, bg-Latn-BG-fonipa
-- bg-ivanchov-fonipa, bg-BG-ivanchov-fonipa, bg-Latn-ivanchov-fonipa, bg-Latn-BG-ivanchov-fonipa
+- bg-fonipa-ivanchov, bg-BG-fonipa-ivanchov, bg-Latn-fonipa-ivanchov, bg-Latn-BG-fonipa-ivanchov
+- bg-simple, bg-BG-simple, bg-Cyrl-simple, bg-Cyrl-BG-simple
+- bg-ivanchov-simple, bg-BG-ivanchov-simple, bg-Cyrl-ivanchov-simple, bg-Cyrl-BG-ivanchov-simple
+- bg-fonipa-simple, bg-BG-fonipa-simple, bg-Latn-fonipa-simple, bg-Latn-BG-fonipa-simple
+- bg-fonipa-ivanchov-simple, bg-BG-fonipa-ivanchov-simple, bg-Latn-fonipa-ivanchov-simple, bg-Latn-BG-fonipa-ivanchov-simple